 Martin Bernstein & Justin Taylor

-The prizewinning virtuosos Martin Bernstein, recorders, and Justin Taylor, harpsichord, will perform a century of French Baroque chamber and solo keyboard works that mesh the instrumental timbres to perfection.
+The prizewinning virtuosos Martin Bernstein, recorder, and Justin Taylor, harpsichord and organ, will perform a century of French Baroque chamber and solo keyboard works that mesh the instrumental timbres to perfection.
 Intimate conversations emerge when the keyboard’s left and right hands or the treble and bass of the two instruments are joined together.
-Music ranges from a fantasie by Louis Couperin to a sonata by François Francœur.
+Music ranges from a prelude by Jean-Henri d’Anglebert to a sonata by François Francœur.

 “Bernstein created one of the second half’s high points when he played a solo—a melody with five variations for soprano recorder and harp….
 His exceptionally melodious recorder produced a sweet, lovely interlude in a set devoted to six arrangements of a popular French song.”—Broad Street Review